-Best practices to monitor Embedded Linux IoT devices in 2020
+Best practices to monitor Embedded Linux IoT devices in 2020.
+Long-term thinking of management, maintenance, and support requires monitoring

 It's 2020 and almost every manufacturer of Embedded Linux devices are connecting their products to the internet.
 In other words, turning them into Internet of Things (IoT) devices.